gajus/dora/README.md

 </form>
 ```

-The generated signature consists of two tokes:
+The generated signature consists of `UID` and `CSRF` tokes:

 ```html
 <input type="hidden" name="gajus[dora][uid]" value="2953768934">
 <input type="hidden" name="gajus[dora][csrf]" value="d0be2dc421be4fcd0172e5afceea3970e2f3d940">
 ```

-* **UID** is used to recognise the an instance of the `Form` that has been used to generate the input.
+* `UID` is used to recognise the an instance of the `Form` that has been used to generate the input.
 UID does not change between requests.
-* **CSRF** is used to validate user session.
+* `CSRF` is used to validate user session.

 Use `isSubmitted` method to catch when the Form is submitted, e.g.